JasenRatnam/RockPaperScissors/README.md

-# rps
-Rock Paper Scissors Game
+# Rock Paper Scissors Game
+Program that plays the game Rock, Paper, Scissors.
+This is Java Console Application .

 # Rules
 * If both players choose the same thing, the round is a tie.